monk-io/docs/docs/gui/index.md

 ## Launching the GUI

-You can launch your self hosted Monk GUI with the simple command line.
+You can launch your self-hosted Monk GUI with a simple command.

     $ monk gui